 How do you decide what to write about?

 Starting a blog as a “passion project” is not a clever strategy for starting a blog that makes money.

-Keep in mind that the internet has been around for a while, which means that you can find about a zillion blog posts for the most profitable niches.
+Keep in mind that the internet has been around for a while, meaning you can find about a zillion blog posts for the most profitable niches.

 That is not to discourage you; the point is: successful blogs are successful for a reason.
-Most of the time, that reason is they’ve done an excellent job at writing about a particular niche and solving people’s problems.
+Most of the time, they’ve done an excellent job at writing about a particular niche and solving people’s problems.

 Ultimately, it’s about this question: “What do people search for on Google, and who answers those questions in the best way?”

 Google has become more advanced over the years, getting to a point where it perceives content almost as a human being would.
 It always prioritizes in-depth, insightful content.